MLPgroup/nl4opt-generation/README.md

 # NL4Opt Subtask 2
 This repository contains the source code of "Named Entity-Based Enrichment with BART" for the second subtask of NL4Opt.
 Refer to [the NL4Opt page](https://nl4opt.github.io/) for details about the subtask.

-This repository is based on the baseline code for the second subtask which can be found at [the NL4Opt's official implementation](https://github.com/nl4opt/nl4opt-subtask2-baseline).
+This repository is based on the baseline code for the second subtask, which can be found at [the NL4Opt's official implementation](https://github.com/nl4opt/nl4opt-subtask2-baseline).
 Check their [README.md](https://github.com/nl4opt/nl4opt-subtask2-baseline/blob/main/README.md) for details.
 # Environment Setup
-Use `environment.yml` to setup the environment:
+Use `environment.yml` to set up the environment:

 ```
 conda env create -f environment.yml -n <ENV_NAME>